Add your promotional text...

 Non-therapeutic shaking is involuntary spontaneous shaking that may signal distress or exacerbate issues, unlike therapeutic shaking’s healing intent.

 At its heart, therapeutic shaking heals and nourishes—it calms, clears, and strengthens your system.
 Non-therapeutic shaking, on the other hand, can cause more harm than good, potentially straining the body.
-Even therapeutic shaking can become non-therapeutic if overdone, so it’s important to listen to your body and find balance.
+Even therapeutic shaking can become non-therapeutic if overdone, so it’s important to listen to your body, build your capacity sustainably over time, and find the right balance for you.

-It is very possible that spontaneous shaking, from at least some of the 'non-therapeutic' shaking diagnosis, is your body trying to naturally work out the issue with therapeutic tremoring, but due to a lack of understanding it gets labelled as bad and medicated instead of allowed.
-Choosing to practice is your empowered decision and comes at your own risk, especially since large-scale studies on therapeutic tremoring, particularly for these non-therapeutic shaking conditions, are still limited—Western medicine hasn’t prioritized this research yet.
-We’re passionate about changing that and would love to collaborate on rigorous mainstream scientific studies.
+It is possible that spontaneous shaking, from at least some of the 'non-therapeutic' shaking diagnosis, is your body trying to naturally work out the underlying issue with therapeutic tremoring, but due to a lack of understanding it gets labelled as bad and medicated instead of allowed.
+Choosing to practice is your empowered decision and comes at your own benefit and risk, especially since large-scale studies on therapeutic tremoring, particularly for these non-therapeutic shaking conditions, are still limited—Western medicine hasn’t prioritized this research yet due to various reasons mentioned earlier in this post.
+We’re passionate about changing that and would love to conduct or collaborate on rigorous mainstream scientific studies.
 Reach out if you or someone you know is interested!

 Therapeutic Shaking: